omgitsjoao/suggestion-box/README.md

  Install Rails gem or use the bundled executable located at `bin\rails`
   - Use `bundle install` to install all gems for the project
+  - Rename the `config/secrets.ex.yml` to `config/secrets.yml` and change the values using the task `rake secret`
   - Run `rake db:migrate db:seed` to start the sqlite3 database used on development, migrating it and seeding the user account
   - Start Rails with `rails s`